Constitution and Rules of Active Age for All

 2.1.
 Membership shall be open to all people 55 years and over living in the general area of Donabate-Portrane Peninsula and environs.
 Members are entitled to vote and engage in the administration, management and control of the AAfA.

 2.2.
-The annual subscription of members shall be decided by the Annual General Meeting and shall be payable in advance not later than 31st January each year.
+The annual subscription of members shall be decided by the Annual General Meeting and shall be payable during either session of Registration for Classes held at the start and late summer of each year.
 On receipt of payment a membership card shall be issued to each member.

 2.3.
 For the purposes of membership and administration, membership of AAfA will run from 1st February to 31st January of the following year.
 Renewal of membership will take place in January at times and dates decided by the Executive Committee and any new member joining in January to be deemed to be a member with immediate effect and continue to be a member until 31st January of the following year.